Complex linear superfield as a model for Goldstino: Constrained complex linear superfield

 Note that the simplicity of these solutions follows from the fact that the two constraints depend only on $\S$ and not $\bar\S$.

 The Goldstino action that follows from \eqref{mCL-free-action} and \eqref{solns-to-both-constraints} is

-where, to ease the comparison with the standard literature on nonlinearly realized supersymmetry, we have introduced the coupling constant $\k$ defined by $2\k^2=f^{-2}$.
+where we have introduced, to ease the comparison with the standard literature on nonlinearly realized supersymmetry, the coupling constant $\k$ defined by $2\k^2=f^{-2}$.
 We have also introduced the notation

-and let $\expt{M}$ denote the matrix trace of any matrix, $M=(M_a{}^b)$, with Lorentz indices.
+as well as denoted by $\expt{M}$ the matrix trace of any matrix, $M=(M_a{}^b)$, with Lorentz indices.
 The above action proves to be the same as the component action described by Samuel and Wess \cite{SamuelWess1983} (see, e.g.,\ eq.\ (41) of \cite{paper}).
 The reason for this will be explained shortly.

 It is instructive to compare the constraints \eqref{1st constraint} and \eqref{2nd constraint} with those corresponding to Ro\v{c}ek's Goldstino action \cite{Rocek1978}.
 The latter model is described by a chiral scalar $\F$,